pugazhmukilan/pugazhmukilan/README.md

 <h2 align="left">Hi 👋!
-My name is Pugazh Mukilan and I'm a Developer and Designer from India</h2>
+My name is Pugazh Mukilan and I'm a Developer and Designer </h2>

 ###